OutOfThisPlanet/PasswordGenerator/README.md

 # PasswordGenerator
-Generates a password, then outputs it, or a reversed version of it.
+Generates a password, then outputs it, a reversed version, or a shuffled version of it.

 ```
 Function GeneratePassword
 {